 among the nation's premiere public gathering places.

-In the years before the war, entertainment existed
+In the years before the war, entertainment existed on a different

-to those with a taste for the risqué.2In the 1840's, minstrel shows, another type of variety performance, and "the
+with a taste for the risqué.2In the 1840's, minstrel shows, another type of variety performance, and "the

 first emanation of a pervasive and purely American mass culture," grew to enormous popularity and formed as Nick Tosches